foxpass/foxpass-ipsec-vpn/README.md

    ```

   * Set EC2 role to a role in IAM that has `ListBucket` and `GetObject` permissions to the above-mentioned bucket and path in S3.
-  * Upload the config file with the following format (duo_config is optional):
+  * Upload the config file with the following format (mfa_type, duo_config, and okta_config are optional):

    ```
    {